smherwig/phoenix-nginx-eval/README.md

 =======================================

 The single-tenant benchmarks evaluate a single caching instance of NGINX, hosting a single site.
-By default, each edge server listens on `*:8443`.
+By default, the NGINX instance listens on `*:8443`.

 Linux
 -----